Alaska Railroad · Rail & fly-drive package

 The moments this trip is built around

-• Day 2The Aurora Winter Train carries travellers the full route from Anchorage to Fairbanks.
+• Day 2Board the Aurora Winter Train from Anchorage to Fairbanks, riding across Alaska's interior.

 Included